goyalpramod/goyalpramod.github.io/_blogs/demysitifying_diffusion_models.markdown

 ![Image of super special artist](/assets/blog_assets/demystifying_diffusion_models/28.webp)

 You being the kind soul you are, Tell the man that you found it on the street and wish to return it.
 The man Greatly happy with your generosity, wishes to pay you back.
 You just say "Thank you, but I do not seek money.
-But it would really help my friend Dali out if you could explain how your magic wand works."
+It would be nice if you could help my friend Dali out, by explaining how your magic wand works."

 The man curious for what use anyone would have for his magic wand sees around Dali's studio, and understands that he is a great artist.
 Happy to help him he says.
 "My name is Auto, and I shall tell you about my magic wand."

+"There is a special dimension that my grandpappy found, where everything big can be made small, and when we try to get these small things back from this dimension.
+It turns back big in our world.

+That is what the encode command of the wand does, it turns the object into how it would look like in the special dimension.

+You can then make changes to the object, And when we do the decode command.
+It turns it back into this dimension making it big.

+I will give you as many wands as you want!!"

+Dali is extremely happy, you are happy for your friend, and Auto is happy that he got a new customer.

+The end.

 ## Understanding the diffferent components

 ![Image of super special artist](/assets/blog_assets/demystifying_diffusion_models/24.webp)

-Now that you have a general idea of how these image generation models work, lets build each specific component out.
+Now that you have a general idea of how these image generation models work, let's understand each specific component out.

 Also, the respective code in each section is for understanding purposes.
-If you wish to run the entire pipeline, Go to this [repo]().
+If you wish to run the entire pipeline, Go to this [repo](https://github.com/goyalpramod/paper_implementations).

 Additionally, The below work takes heavy inspiration from the following works